yujinghua/SMS_auto_sec_pub/README.md

 # Supplementary materials of a systematic mapping study

- -- "Systematic mapping study on security countermeasures of in-vehicle communication systems"
+## "A Systematic mapping study on security countermeasures of in-vehicle communication systems"